yosmanyga/resource/README.md

 Resource
 ========

-This library provides tools for defining and loading a resource.
+This library provides tools to define and load resources.

 A ```Resource``` is a class containing metadata that refers to something like a file, a directory, a db table or anything else with data: